Mobiprox: Supporting Dynamic Approximate Computing on Mobiles: Experimental Setup

-We evaluate Mobiprox first through a series of experiments aiming to assess the energy savings and speedup achieved through different approximate NN operations, over a selection of networks.
-Mobiprox is primarily targeting dynamic mobile environments and inference from time-series sensor data.
-Thus, we include two NN architectures (MobileNet and ResNet50) trained on UCI HAR dataset~\cite{anguita2013public}.
-We also assess the energy savings brought by Mobiprox for the standard CIFAR-10 image recognition dataset.
-We implement all networks in PyTorch.
+\blue{To evaluate our framework we first, through a series of microbenchmarks, assess the energy savings and speedup achieved through approximate neural networking operations implemented in Mobiprox, and also evaluate the overhead incurred by the accuracy--speedup profiling that Mobiprox relies on.
+Then, we evaluate Mobiprox's dynamic adaptation in two domains -- human activity recognition and spoken keyword recognition.
+Finally, we deploy Mobiprox on commodity Android phones and demonstrate its usability for real-time adaptable DL inference. }

-MobileNet~\cite{howard2017mobilenets} is traditionally used in computer vision tasks and as input takes $32\times32$ 3-channel images.
-To used it for human activity recognition, we transform the 3-axial body acceleration, 3-axial total acceleration, 3-axial body rotation time-series data contained in the UCI-HAR dataset to fit the required input tensor size.
-For each feature vector set (body acceleration, total acceleration, body rotation), we first vertically stack the x, y, and z axis data into an a $8\times 128$ matrix.
-Vectors for each axis are repeated multiple times, as shown in Figure~\ref{fig:signal-image-in}.
-Following this transformation, the final $32~\times~32~\times~3$ signal image is constructed by vertically re-stacking consecutive 32 elements wide blocks (Figure~\ref{fig:signal-image-out}) and has the following property: neighboring features in the signal image carry information that is neighboring in the time domain\footnote{This does not hold at the borders of each 32-row block, as visible from color changes shown in figure~\ref{fig:signal-image-out}.}.
+\blue{\textbf{Microbenchmarks with standard architectures.}} We evaluate Mobiprox first through a series of experiments aiming to assess the energy savings and speedup achieved through different approximate NN operations over a selection of networks. \blue{We first investigate the performance on standard image recognition architectures (AlexNet, VGG16, and MobileNet) and the CIFAR-10 dataset.
+However, since Mobiprox primarily targets dynamic mobile environments and inference from time-series sensor data, we also include two NN architectures (MobileNet and ResNet50) trained on UCI-HAR human activity recognition dataset~\cite{anguita2013public}.
+We implement all networks in PyTorch.}